 “Understand pre-authorisation amounts and that this hasn’t been charged,” says a long-time Zapmap user.
 This charge amount is a temporary hold of funds placed on your debit or credit card by a company to ensure enough money is available to pay for a product or service.

-With Zap-Pay you’ll see a relatively low pre-authorisation fee of £5.00.
+With Zap-Pay you’ll see a pre-authorisation fee of either £1.00 if you're a Premium member, £30 for registered users, and £60 for non-registered users.
 This money is not taken from your account, but is held temporarily, and will be released back to you within three to five days.

 8. Don't overstay your welcome